 Apart from all these games with their fancy graphics, Sony released a Linux distribution based on ‘Kondara’ (which is in turn based on Red Hat 6) available in two DVDs (first disc called ‘Runtime Environment’ and the second one called ‘Software Packages’) along with a VGA adapter, USB Keyboard and Mouse; plus some developer manuals.
 The pack was known as Linux Kit and you could run the OS by booting the first DVD and then proceed like any old school Linux environment.
-You obviously needed a Hardrive fitted in the console and once installed on the drive and the DVD was always required to boot this OS.
+You obviously needed a Hard drive fitted in the console to install the Linux distro.
+Once installed, the first DVD was always required to boot this OS.

-Linux Kit included the compilers targeting the EE (gcc 2.95.2 with glibc 2.2.2) and assemblers targeting the vector units, along with a window system (XFree86 3.3.6) ‘accelerated’ in the Graphics Synthesizer .
+Linux Kit included compilers targeting the EE (gcc 2.95.2 with glibc 2.2.2) and assemblers targeting the vector units, along with a window system (XFree86 3.3.6) ‘accelerated’ in the Graphics Synthesizer .
 Overall, this sounds like an interesting environment.
-In fact, one of the papers I read to write this article was done using this setup.
+In fact, one of the research papers I read to write this article was carried out using this setup.

-This section was particularly concerning for game studios, since this console used a very affordable format disc to store games and had the extreme risk of being pirated.
+This section was particularly concerning for game studios, since this console used a very affordable format disc to store games and was at extreme risk of being pirated.

 When the OS loads a game, it does so by sending specific commands to the DVD reader.
-The commands specifically used to read the content of a game behave very different from the rest of commands (which can be used to read a DVD movie, for instance).
+The commands specifically used to read the content of a game behave very differently from standard DVD commands (i.e. to read a DVD movie).
 It turns out authorised games contain an out-of-reach ‘map file’ in the inner section of the disc that indexes the filesystem by name, position and size.
 When the DVD is asked to read a game disc, it will always navigate through the disc using the map file, meaning that a pirated copy of a game, which could not include the map file, will be impossible to read.
-This was complemented by a region lock system that prevented imported games from working in a console of a different region.
+This was complemented by a region lock system that prevented imported games from working in a console from a different region.

-Having explained the most critical part of this console, let’s take a look at multiple methods discovered during the life of this console that could bypass the different protection mechanisms.
+Having explained the most critical part of this console, let’s take a look at multiple methods discovered that could bypass the protection mechanisms.

-As any other console of its generation (and previous ones) using disc-based systems, it was a matter of time before third-party companies reversed-engineered the DVD subsystem in order to find a usable exploit which could force the driver to read the file system without needing an out-of-reach map file.
+As any other console of its generation (and previous ones) using disc-based systems, it was a matter of time before third-party companies reversed-engineered the DVD subsystem.
+The goal here was to find a usable exploit which could force the driver to navigate through the file system without needing an out-of-reach map file.

-Along with the modchips, which required soldering skills to install, unauthorised but ‘genuine’ discs appeared in the market, allowing to defeat the region protection and use in-game cheats by patching the OS.
-These had the advantage of not requiring to modify the console.
-I guess the best example to mention was CodeBreaker.
+Along with the modchips, which required soldering skills to install, unauthorised but ‘genuine’ discs appeared in the market.
+These enabled to defeat the region protection and use in-game cheats by patching the OS.
+Moreover, ‘cheat discs’ had the advantage of not requiring to modify the console.
+I guess the best example to mention is CodeBreaker.

 In the middle of the latest advancements, yet another trick appeared.
 This time, exploiting the reader’s handling of faulty sectors.
-Swap Magic looks like another ‘genuine’ disc, but its ‘game’ tells the DVD to read a non-existent executable found on a deliberate faulty sector, provoking the driver to halt.
+Swap Magic looks like another ‘genuine’ disc, but its ‘game’ tells the DVD to read a non-existent executable found on a deliberate faulty sector, halting the driver altogether .
 This window of opportunity allowed users to swap the disc for a non-genuine one.
 Then Swap Magic, still loaded in memory, bootstrapped the main executable of the new disc, loading a real game at the end.
-All of this, with the driver still thinking a genuine disc is inserted.
+All of this is carried out while the driver is still thinking a genuine disc is inserted.

-This doesn’t necessarily require to alter the console.
-However, depending on the model, the external case of the PS2 will have to be tampered to block the eject sensors of the drive (in some cases, placing cotton in certain places will do the trick).
+This doesn’t necessarily require altering the console.
+However, depending on the model, the external case of the PS2 will have to be tampered with to block the eject sensors of the drive.
+In some cases, placing cotton in certain places will do the trick.

 The PS2 stores a database file called

-TITLE.DB in MemoryCard which contains some parameters to optimise the emulation of PS1 games .
+TITLE.DB in MemoryCard which contains information used to optimise the emulation of PS1 games .
 When a PS1 game is inserted, the OS fetches the database file and loads the whole file in memory at a fixed address (strike one).
-The parameter parser is implemented using
+The information parser is implemented using

 strncpy() doesn’t know how long is a string, so unless it’s terminated (by placing

-\0 at the end of the string) the copy goes on ‘forever’ (with unpredictable results!).
+\0 at the end of the chain) the copy goes on ‘forever’ (with unpredictable results!).
 Luckily, this function contains an optional parameter that specifies the maximum number of bytes to be copied, protecting the copy from buffer overflows.
-As ludicrous as it may seem, Sony didn’t use this parameter, even though each parameter entry is set to be 256 bytes long (strike two).
+As ludicrous as it may seem, Sony didn’t use this parameter, even though each database entry has a fixed size of 256 bytes (strike two).

 Upon closer inspection in RAM, TITLE.DB happens to be copied next to a saved register,

-$ra, which states the address to return after the current function being executed finishes (strike three) making way to The independence exploit: Craft a Title.db with a large string, embed an executable in it and set that string so
+$ra, which states the address to return after the current function being executed finishes (strike three) leading up to The independence exploit: Craft a Title.db with a large string, embed an executable in it and design that string so

-$ra will point to the executable.
+$ra will be overridden to point to the executable.
 If you manage to upload that file to your MemoryCard (through another exploit or a PC USB adapter) you got yourself a simple Homebrew launcher.

 After the slim revision was released, the exploit got patched (I wonder how).
 Curiously enough, it wasn’t the last blunder that exposed clumsy code.

-Anyway, in all seriousness, I do hope you discovered new things after reading this article and if you have any comments, don’t hesitate to drop me a mail.
+Anyway, in all seriousness, I do hope you discovered new things after reading this article and if you have any comments, don’t hesitate to contact me.